Severe Weather Statement issued for Sheridan by NWS - News Break

 Severe Weather Statement issued for Sheridan by NWS

 Effective: 2021-05-24 18:07:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To repeat, a tornado is on the ground.
 TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Sheridan A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN SHERIDAN COUNTY At 615 PM CDT, a confirmed tornado was located near Selden, or 14 miles northwest of Hoxie, moving east at 15 mph.
-HAZARD...Damaging tornado and ping pong ball size hail.
-SOURCE...Emergency management confirmed tornado.
+Target Area: Sheridan A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN SHERIDAN COUNTY At 609 PM CDT, a confirmed tornado was located near Selden, or 15 miles northwest of Hoxie, moving east at 15 mph.
+HAZARD...Damaging tornado and golf ball size hail.
+SOURCE...Weather spotters confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Selden.
-TORNADO...OBSERVED HAIL...1.50INalerts.weather.gov
+TORNADO...OBSERVED HAIL...1.75INalerts.weather.gov